SamBouwer/any-docker/README.md

 make
 ```

-This will build the followind docker images:
+This will build the following docker images:

 - any-sync-coordinator
 - any-sync-node
 - any-sync-filenode
-- anytype-heart (work in progress, not yet present in docker-compose.yaml)
-- anytype-ts (desktop clients; work in progress)
-- To be added: iOS client
-- to be added: Android client

 ## Contribute